 The Parrot Mambo is a small drone designed to be flown indoors or outside in calm conditions.
-It has a accessory plug on the top which will accept add-ons, like a grabber, a cannon and an FPV camera. the four gold contacts can be seen in the image below:
+It has an accessory plug on the top which will accept add-ons, like a grabber, a cannon and an FPV camera.
+The four gold contacts for these accessories can be seen in the image below:

 The Mambo Mission box contents are shown below:

 The mambo FPV box content is shown below:

 The stabilising ultrasound sensor can be seen on the drone underside as shown below:

 Below is a picture with the FPV camera attached:

 I did have a problem getting the camera and other accessories to work initially.
 I found this was due to not pressing them down hard enough to make a proper connection via the contact pins.
 You really do need to apply a lot of force to get them to engage correctly!

 I advise to first ensure you have the battery inserted and then squeeze the accessory by placing both hands at either side of the drone and with your thumbs on the accessory and your fingers on the underside edge, squeeze hard with a slight rocking motion.
 If attached correctly it will be hard to pull it off!